Ewooral/AmazonFlix/README.md

    — Live memory of variables with data (known as a Global Variable Environment)

    Running or calling or invoking a funtion is not the same as function definition

+   We keep track of the functions being called in JavaScript with a Call stack